Dear Governor-elect Rauner,

 “Obviously, when we talk about gasoline prices, they can be influenced by geopolitics and stuff, but less now than ever,” Flynn said.
 “In fact, when we saw that big spike up in oil prices earlier in the year because we were worried about (the Middle East extremist group) ISIS and Iraq, what did we see happen?

 “Well, the world just raised production, the U.S. raised production, and that may be why we’re seeing this price crash.
 We raised production to an extent that we never did before for a disruption that never happened and so now we have a lot of oil.”

 Is $500 million going to solve Illinois’ problems?
 Is $1 billion?
 No. But it’s a start and people deserve that money specifically earmarked for the roads and bridges that are so badly in need and so likely to get overlooked in the mad rush to deal with this state’s many other holes.

 So that’s that, sir.
 Happy to help.

-Now what have we got for us on income taxation and state pensions?
+Now what have you got for us on income tax and state pensions?